davidcwhitney/Excel-dynamic-array-RSG/README.md

 Includes options for min/max ANSI code, min/max string length, count of output strings, alpha case.
 Also permits restricting output to ANSI ranges Alpha, Numeric, Alphanumeric, All printing, All.

 Very fast for most tasks.
 Passable if you want a lot of strings where some may be very short and others very long.
-Tested 1 million random strings of digits fixed length 10, run time between 2 and 3 mins.
+Tested 1 million random strings of fixed length 10 with difference character sets, run time about 2 mins.
 Excel does not crash or barf or run out of memory or bog down the CPU.
 It just takes its own sweet time.

+This could certainly be improved upon in terms of performance.
+I left it as written for readability and ease of customization.
+If the built-in flexibility is not sufficient, you can create your own custom category and add it as a defined character set.
+1) Add its name to the SWTICH defining the ANSI variable 2) Add its definition to BaseArray.
+The CHAR(XLOOKUP(RANDARRAY pattern is for non-contiguous ranges (NOTE uses binary lookup and must be sorted ascending), the CHAR(RANDARRAY pattern for contiguous.

 ### Code
 ```